Cream Tea Scones

 9. Remove the scones from the oven.
 Serve warm, split and spread with a bit of sweet butter and jam or preserves.

-10. Store cooled scones airtight at room temperature for several days; freeze for longer storage.
+10. Store cooled cream scones airtight at room temperature for several days; freeze for longer storage.
 To refresh, microwave individual scones very briefly; or place scones on a baking sheet, tent with aluminum foil, and reheat in a 350°F oven for 10 to 15 minutes, until heated through.

 Tips from our Bakers